Rillo¶

 account_deleted: bool

-# Type aliases with discriminators for union types
+# Type alias with a discriminator for the event union

 type Event = Annotated[UserSignedUp | AccountDeleted, Field(discriminator="type")]

-# 4. Create the Aggregate with [State, Event, Command] type parameters
+# 3. Create the Aggregate with [State, Event] type parameters

 # apply() maps each event to a state mutation